First steps - where do I start, where do I begin? (Setup GPGTools, Create a new key, Your first encrypted email)

 GPG Keychain is the application used to manage your keys.
 It will let you create new keys, edit existing ones and search for your friends keys.
 The first thing you see in GPG Keychain is a wizard which guides you through creating your first key.

 GPG Keychain fills the data from your macOS address book.
 The email field is editable and you can change that information at your will.
 Enter the email address you normally use when sending email.
 Make sure that it is typed identical to what is used in Mail app Preferences > Accounts.
 Double check that capitalisation matches, since it matters.
 When using more than one email address, you can add additional addresses to your key later.

 Enter a password you want to protect your OpenPGP key with.
 As with every password it's best to use a long password.

 Important: Make sure you will remember your password.
 Store it in a secure location and no, a text note on your desk is not a secure location.
 Please use a password manager or bank deposit instead.
-If you loose or forget your password, there is no way to recover it and you may loose access to all your encrypted messages.
+If you lose or forget your password, there is no way to recover it and you may lose access to all your encrypted messages.

 Generate key and uploading to the key server

 Clicking "Generate Key" will create your key and after a short while you are asked to upload your public key to the key server.
 We recommend doing that.
 If you are unsure, you can always do that later.
 Learn more about the Key Server and how to upload and verify a key.
 You will now see a new entry in GPG Keychain with your email address showing sec/pub (secret/public) in the type column.Now is a good time to create a backup of your secret/public key.
 Store the exported file in a secure location.
 We recommend a password manage which can also store files or a USB drive which you can then put away into a secure location.

 Every time you create a new key, a new key pair is created.
 It will consist of a secret key and a public key.
 The public key is to be shared with others, so they can send you encrypted messages.